dehezhang2/Notes/3402/CS3402_Database_System.md

     FROM EMPLOYEE
     ```

-  * Retrieve the names of all employees who have two or more dependents
+  * Retrieve the names of all employees who have two or more dependents(more specific query than `EXIST`)

     ```sql
     SELECT Lname, Fname